 Steven Neal and Jeff Bellinger are both Class of 2024 medical students with a unified mission to advocate and support one of Charlottesville’s most vulnerable populations, our community members facing homelessness.
 Steven Neal is an executive for the School of Medicine’s Charlottesville Homeless Health Outreach Program, and Jeffrey is heavily involved with our student-led inpatient Homeless Consult Service.
 We were able to speak with them on their efforts.

 Q: Jeff, tell us more about the Homelessness Consult Service!
-Do you have any examples of
+Do you have any examples of what you all assist with?

-A: The UVA Homeless Consult Service (HCS) is a medical student-run inpatient consult service that works in collaboration with social work, IHMcoordinators, and case managers to connect patients experiencing homelessness with the information and resources they need.
+A: The UVA Homeless Consult Service (HCS) is a medical student-run inpatient consult service that works in collaboration with social work, Interactive Home Monitoring (IHM) coordinators, and case managers to connect patients experiencing homelessness with the information and resources they need.
 Much of the work we do involves assisting in the shelter intake process, filling out Medicaid, cell phone, SNAP, and transportation forms, coordinating outpatient follow-up, and much more.
 Our goal is to remove some of the barriers to care so that each member of our community receives equitable healthcare.

 Q: Steven, now that we have a better understanding of efforts going on inside the hospital, can you tell us more about the Charlottesville Homeless Health Outreach Program (CHHOP)?